You can Pause and Stop an active study at any time by selecting the option from the Action menu.

 When you stop your study, its status will change to 'Completed' when all submissions have been reviewed.
 You will then be able to download a summary for your completed study, which will show that the costs have been paid in full.
 Any leftover funds from the submissions you did not obtain will be restored to your available balance.

 If you wish to make any changes to the study and resume data collection, you can 'Duplicate' your completed study and publish a new version after making the necessary changes.
-A 'Previous Studies' screener is automatically applied to duplicated studies.
+Don't forget to add a 'Previous Studies' screener to your duplicated study, so that participants from the old version cannot take part in the new version.